22 of the most anticipated new books to read this October | CNN Underscored

 ‘A Carnival of Snackery: Diaries (2003–2020)’ by David Sedaris (starting at $15.99; amazon.com)

-The bestselling humorist returns with his second uproarious collection of personal diary entries that take note — and aim — at everything from a pre-presidential Donald Trump to global travels to family issues to the pandemic.
+The bestselling humorist returns with his second uproarious collection of personal diary entries that take note — and aim — at everything from a prepresidential Donald Trump to global travels to family issues to the pandemic.
 A must for Sedaris fans.

 ‘The Lincoln Highway’ by Amor Towles (starting at $14.99; amazon.com)

 The latest from bestselling author Towles (“A Gentleman in Moscow“) takes place over the course of 10 days in 1950s America, when Emmett Watson, just released from a juvenile work farm, returns to his home in Nebraska, ready to move on.
-But once there, he finds two escapees from the farm have different ideas for his future.
+But once there, he finds that two escapees from the farm have different ideas for his future.

 ‘Fight Night’ by Miriam Toews (starting at $8.90; amazon.com)